oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/README.md

 	}
 }
 ```
-- **network_dependency** &ndash; A map of objects containing the externally managed network resources (including subnets and network security groups) this module may depend on.
+- **network_dependency** &ndash; A map of map of objects containing the externally managed network resources this module depends on.
+This mechanism allows for the usage of referring keys (instead of OCIDs) in *default_subnet_id*, *subnet_id* and *network_security_groups* attributes.
+The module replaces the keys by the OCIDs provided within *network_dependency* map.
+Contents of *network_dependency* is typically the output of a [Networking module](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-networking) client.
 All map objects must have the same type and should contain the following attributes:
   - An *id* attribute with the subnet OCID.
   - An *id* attribute with the network security group OCID.

 Example:
 ```
 {
+  "subnets" : {
     "APP-SUBNET" : {
       "id" : "ocid1.subnet.oc1.iad.aaaaaaaax...e7a"
+    }
   },
+  "network_security_groups" : {
     "APP-NSG" : {
       "id" : "ocid1.networksecuritygroup.oc1.iad.aaaaaaaa...xlq"
     }
   }
+}
 ```
-- **kms_dependency** &ndash; A map of objects containing the externally managed encryption keys this module may depend on.
+- **kms_dependency** &ndash; A map of objects containing the externally managed encryption keys this module depends on.
 All map objects must have the same type and must contain at least an *id* attribute with the encryption key OCID.
+This mechanism allows for the usage of referring keys (instead of OCIDs) in *default_kms_key_id*, and *kms_key_id* attributes.
+The module replaces the keys by the OCIDs provided within *kms_dependency* map.
+Contents of *kms_dependency* is typically the output of a [Vault module](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-security/tree/main/vaults) client.

 Example:
 ```